weikanglim/cc-ics-fix/README.md

-# cc-ics-fix
-Fix for Campus Connection .ics files
+# Fix for Campus Connection .ics files

 This is a fix for people that have tried importing Campus Connection academic calendars into Google Calendar and failed miserably.